kshitizgupta21/ft_pytorch_t5/README.md

 Here ms per batch is latency and tokens/sec is throughput

-N3 also are interested in output_seq_len=1 (aka time to first token) so you can run
+If you are also are interested in output_seq_len=1 (aka time to first token) so you can run

 ```
 bash benchmark_t5_11b.sh 8 1
 ```
-and then fill out the latencies you get in Time to first token in the spreadhsheet

-And you can run output seq len = [32, 1] for TP = [4, 8]